omunroe-com/books-2/restructuredtext/restructuredtext.rst

 Nevertheless, in |RST| philosophy, hyperlink targets should be placed away of text due to readability.
 Possible places are the end of a section or a whole document.
-Hyperlinks within text should point to these targets.
+Hyperlinks within text should reference to these targets.

-Hyperlinks may be single words followed by an underscore or several words inside backqoutes also followed by an underscore, which are associated with hyperlink targets leading to URIs:
+Hyperlink references may be single words followed by an underscore or several words inside backqoutes also followed by an underscore, which are associated with hyperlink targets leading to URIs:

 .. code:: rst